Age of Enlightenment: Bourbon Spain and Spanish America

-Under Charles III, the crown began to implement serious structural changes, generally known as the Bourbon Reforms.
-The crown curtailed the power of the Catholic Church and the clergy, established a standing military in Spanish America, established new viceroyalties and reorganized administrative districts into intendants.
+In the 18th Century, the Spanish continued to expand their empire in the Americas with the Spanish missions in California and established missions deeper inland in South America.
+Under Charles III, the crown began to implement serious structural changes.
+The monarchy curtailed the power of the Catholic Church, and established a standing military in Spanish America.
 Freer trade was promoted under comercio libre in which regions could trade with companies sailing from any other Spanish port, rather than the restrictive mercantile system.
 The crown sent out scientific expeditions to assert Spanish sovereignty over territories it claimed but did not control, but also importantly to discover the economic potential of its far-flung empire.
 Botanical expeditions sought plants that could be of use to the empire.
+Charles IV gave Prussian scientist Alexander von Humboldt free rein to travel in Spanish America, usually closed to foreigners, and more importantly, access to crown officials to aid the success of his scientific expedition.